damieng/BBCMicroTools/GoSDC/GoSDCio-source/readme.txt

 Welcome.

-This is the third release of the source code for GoSDCio.exe.
+This is the fourth release of the source code for GoSDCio.exe.

 Immediate caveat : the source code is not streamlined or finely tuned for a public release, although structurally it's pretty clean and solid.
 It is